Fox-ML-infrastructure/FoxML_Core/COMMERCIAL_LICENSE.md

 ## 10. FEES

-Commercial licensing fees are determined based on organization size, usage tier, integration complexity, required support level, additional deliverables, and criticality of deployment.
+Commercial licensing fees are based on Licensee's organization size, usage tier, and selected add-ons.

+Specific fees, term length, and payment schedule will be set forth in one or more **Order Forms** or **Statements of Work** executed by the parties (collectively, "Ordering Documents").
+If there is any conflict between this License and an Ordering Document regarding fees, the Ordering Document will control.

+Standard pricing tiers are published in `LEGAL/SUBSCRIPTIONS.md` for reference, but actual fees are determined by the Ordering Documents.

 ## 11. AUDIT RIGHTS